brjdenis/pyqaserver/README.md

-# QAserver
+# pyQAserver

-QAserver connects [Pylinac](https://github.com/jrkerns/pylinac) and [Orthanc](https://github.com/jodogne/Orthanc) with a simplistic web interface.
+Pyqaserver connects [Pylinac](https://github.com/jrkerns/pylinac) and [Orthanc](https://github.com/jodogne/Orthanc) with a simplistic web interface.
 It was built to speed up the image analysis process with Pylinac, without having to switch computers or work manually with dicom files.
-The procedure is easy: acquire the image, send the image from the imaging computer directly to Orthanc, and then analyze it with Pylinac by using QAserver.
+The procedure is easy: acquire the image, send the image from the imaging computer directly to Orthanc, and then analyze it with Pylinac by using pyqaserver.
 Since all images are stored in Orthanc, you can re-analyze them anytime you want.
 You can do the analysis on any computer in your network.

+Pyqaserver also contains a small database where you can store and review your measurements.

 ![image](files/image.png)

 ## Compatibility and dependency

 It works on Windows 7 and 10.
-Currently, it is compatible with Pylinac 2.2.7 and Python 3.7.
-Because of the way QAserver is constructed, it is highly likely that it will not work with newer versions of Pylinac.
+It should work on Linux as well.
+Currently, it is compatible with Pylinac 2.3.2 and Python 3.8.
+Because of the way pyqaserver is constructed, it is highly likely that it will not work with newer versions of Pylinac.

 Not all Pylinac's capabilities are implemented.
 Trajectory logs cannot be analyzed, the calibration module is missing, and there are some missing features in other modules.
 Basically, this are the modules you can use: